Are there any days that the park is closed? No. We are open every day of the year, from 9:00 AM to 5:00 PM.

 What can we do there?
 Lots!
-You can take a self-guided tour of the Old Point Loma Lighthouse; visit three different exhibit rooms; see the wonders of the tidepools during the winter months; hike the Bayside Trail; see a film or slideshow in the auditorium; or enjoy spectacular views of the Pacific Ocean and the city of San Diego.
+You can take a self-guided tour of the Old Point Loma Lighthouse; visit three different exhibit rooms; see the wonders of the tidepools during the winter months; hike the Bayside Trail; see a film in the auditorium; or enjoy spectacular views of the Pacific Ocean and the city of San Diego.

 Are there activities for kids?
 Yes!
 Be sure to stop first at the Visitor Center to pick up a Junior Ranger activity.
 Then, have your child take it with them on their visit around the park to find the answers to the questions.
 Once completed, bring it back to the Visitor Center, where a Park Ranger will check the answers and award a Junior Ranger badge!
 Click here to learn more.

 When is the best time to view the tidepools?
 During the winter.
 That's when the good low tides occur during daylight hours, and when we have Park Rangers and Volunteers stationed in the tidepools to answer questions.
 Click here for more information.

 Do you take volunteers?
 Yes!
 We have an active volunteer program.
 Folks help us in many areas: tidepool monitoring and visitor education, natural resources, Visitor Center - you name it, we've probably got a need for a volunteer!
 Click here to learn more.

 Open Tower Day dates are not yet scheduled.

 Last updated: June 18, 2023